 Christine Cusanelli was elected to her first term as the Member of the Legislative Assembly for Calgary-Currie on April 23, 2012.
 She was sworn in as Minister of Tourism, Parks and Recreation on May 15, 2012, a position she held until February 4, 2013.

-She currently serves as a member of the Standing Committee on Private Bills and the Standing Committee on Families and Communities.
+She currently serves as a deputy chair of the Standing Committee on Private Bills and the Standing Committee on Families and Communities.

 Ms. Cusanelli is a runner, cyclist and swimmer.
 She has participated in triathlons, marathons and other races in the pursuit of personal health and to fund raise for various charities.
 She spends time golfing, travelling, reading and enjoying the arts with her daughter.